What Is a Prepayment Penalty?

 Being in debt is stressful.
 Even if the terms of your business loan are pretty good, it’s easy to feel exhausted by those daily, weekly, or monthly bills.
 And paying your loan off early can seem like a logical way to release the burden of those payments and free up your cash flow.
 However, if your loan has a prepayment penalty, you’ll want to think this through carefully to make sure the savings outweigh any fees you’ll be charged.

-Essentially, prepayment penalties ensure that the lender can recoup the interest they’re owed, even if a borrower pays down their debt ahead of schedule.
+Essentially, a prepayment penalty ensures that the lender can recoup the interest they’re owed, even if a borrower pays down their debt ahead of schedule.
 So, prepayment penalty clauses in your business loan agreement will make it hard for you to save on avoided interest if you pay down your debt early.

-Here’s the good news: For the most part, small business loans don’t have specific prepayment penalty clauses in their terms.
-However, that’s not to say you’ll always save money by paying down your business debt early, even if your loan doesn’t come with a prepayment penalty.
+Here’s the good news: For the most part, small business loans have no prepayment penalty clauses in their terms.
+However, that’s not to say you’ll always save money by paying down your business debt early, even if your loan doesn’t come with a penalty.